|

 A few techniques will improve the overall result when making marshmallow chocolate chip cookies.
 While these techniques are unnecessary, I recommend using them as much as possible.

-• Refrigerate – Place cookies in the refrigerator for at least one hour before baking them.
+• Refrigerate Before Baking: Place cookies in the refrigerator for at least one hour before baking them.
 This ensures the perfect spread once the cookies hit the oven’s heat.
 While this is a great tip, it is not critical.
 Note: cookie batter can be stored for up to 3 days.

-• Weight vs. Volume – Below, you will find two options for the ingredients: volume (imperial) and weight (metric).
+• Use a Kitchen Scale: Below, you will find two options for the ingredients: volume (imperial) and weight (metric).
 In the United States, we tend to use volume for recipes.
 However, in baking, it is always best to be precise.
 For this reason, I recommend using the weight method.
-In the recipe below, you will find both options for your convenience.
+Both options are included in the recipe below for your convenience.

 A stack of nine marshmallow chocolate chip cookies